commoncriteria/mdmagent/README.md

 PP-Module for Mobile Device Management Agents (deprecated repo)
 ===========
 This repo is no longer the active repo for MDM Agent.
 That is now mdm-agent.
+We are keeping it around in case we need to rebuild Release-1.0.

 ![Master Badges](https://img.shields.io/badge/Build-master-black.svg)
 ![Validate](https://github.com/commoncriteria/mdmagent/workflows/Validate/badge.svg)